-The bereavement poems or grief poems below are all absolutely suitable for funeral readings.
+The bereavement poems or grief poems below are all suitable for funeral readings.

 Stop all the clocks, cut off the telephone,